Montana Rarities is based in Florence, Montana and has been providing outstanding service to our clients since 2008.

 The sad fact is that most dealers don't want to think or talk about it.
 It's a touchy subject.

-We have complete faith in the merchandise purchased from wholesalers, even other dealers.
+We have complete faith in what we buy from wholesalers and other dealers.
 Never found a problem with that.
-But we use a testing machine on anything bought from the public (Specifically a Sigma Metalytics Precious Metals Verifier).
+But we use a testing machine on anything bought from individuals (Specifically a Sigma Metalytics Precious Metals Verifier).

-Q. Why does my gold coin have ugly orange spots on it?
+Q. Why does my gold coin have orange spots on it?

-Actually those orange spots are more common than you might think, and they show up everywhere.
+Those orange spots are pretty common, they show up everywhere.
 On sealed coins, unsealed, pure gold and on alloyed ones.

 The most common coins that see spots are the Canadian Maples and the Chinese Pandas.
-But I have seen them on American Buffaloes (pure gold) and St Gaudens $20 gold coins (90% gold).
+But we have seen them on American Buffaloes (pure gold) and St Gaudens $20 gold coins (90% gold).

 Well, when iron is exposed to air it forms iron oxide, which is orange.